striwata/X-GRMSD/README.md

 ## Running

-There are two types of problems: G-RMSD and Substructure Search.
+There are two types of problems: G-RMSD and Substructure Enumeration.

 ### G-RMSD